 Decorating With Plates: Using Dinner Plates to Decorate Your Walls

 Using dinner plates as wall décor has become very popular these days.
 Not only do the plates make great wall décor, they are inexpensive too.
-You are most likely to find lots of different plates at places like Goodwill, Salvation Army and other thrift stores and I'm sure it wouldn't be hard to find the perfect ones to suit your style.
+You are most likely to find lots of different plates at places like Goodwill, Salvation Army, and other thrift stores and I'm sure it wouldn't be hard to find the perfect ones to suit your style.
 You can even purchase pretty dinner plates at Dollar Stores.
 Below are many different grouping ideas.
-Some are grouped by certain colors, some are grouped together in multiple popping colors and some even have wording added to them.
-I absolutely love the look of plate walls because they really add a dramatic and beautiful touch to a room but the best thing I love about decorating with plates is it is so inexpensive to achieve such beautiful displays.
+Some are grouped by certain colors, some are grouped together in multiple popping colors, and some even have wording added to them.
+I absolutely love the look of plate walls because they really add a dramatic and beautiful touch to a room.
+The best thing I love about decorating with plates is it is so inexpensive to achieve such beautiful displays.

 In the photo above, I love all the different shades of blue!
 I found this beautiful group of plates at Remodelista.
 This is a such a great way to add color to a plain white wall.
 This group also contains smaller plates and saucers so it has a kind of mosaic look.
 All of the plates really do compliment each other so well.

 Look at these plates found at Gaita Interiors.
 Some of these plates are vintage and I really am impressed with the wording on them.
 You can add words to plates by either painting them on using stencils or you can either purchase or cut your own vinyl words and stick them on.
 You can probably even do some sort of a rub on transfer to apply the words.